 Payment processing and fees

-- Mailchimp charges a 2% fee based on the total amount billed to your customer.
+Mailchimp charges a fee based on the total amount billed to your customer.
 For example, if your customer buys a $10 product from you, chooses Standard shipping for $1, and the total taxes assessed are $2, the total transaction amount is $13.
-Mailchimp's transaction fee is 2% of that total, which in this example totals 26 cents.
+In this example, Mailchimp's transaction fee is 2% of that total, which in this example would be 26 cents.

 After you begin to make sales, you'll see a list of outstanding orders on your website dashboard.
 Each order includes the name of your customer, their order number, their billing address, and other important details needed to track and manage purchases.